 The Galupa Homeland Project, situated on the Gove Peninsula in North East Arnhem Land N.T.; is a collaboration between Traditional Cultural Practices (TCP) and Amrita Australia Limited (AAL).

-To further support the health and well being of the Women and children at Galupa, The Elders requested an insulated weather-proof demountable as shelter from the harsh summer heat and extreme weather.
-Currently the only accommodation at the Galupa Homeland is an open shed.
+To further support the health and well being of the Women and children at Galupa, The Elders requested an insulated weather-proof demountable as shelter from the harsh summer heat and extreme weather as the only accommodation at the Galupa Homeland was an open shed.